nomssi/abap_scheme/README.md

 [![Language: ABAP](https://img.shields.io/badge/Language-ABAP-blue.svg?style=flat)](https://www.sap.com/developer/topics/abap-platform.html)
 [![License: MIT](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat)](https://opensource.org/licenses/MIT)

-- is an interpreter for the Scheme dialect of Lisp programming language
+- is an interpreter for the Scheme dialect of Lisp
-- provides a SAP GUI based development environment (workbench) for Scheme
+- provides a SAP GUI based workbench for Scheme
 - is written in, and can be called from ABAP

 ## Getting Started